-02 Jan Our Tactical Plate Carrier Setup for Airsoft & Milsim
+02 Jan Reconbrothers Tactical Plate Carrier Setup for Milsim & Airsoft

 In this blog we will go over our plate carrier setup.
 This to show you the thought processes that came along with it.

 First off, keep in mind that the setup we will show you today is a custom setup for what we do with it.
 We’ve build this setup by trying out different stuff and hereby gaining knowledge.